wolethomas78/Sales_Analysis/README.md

 - **Recommendation:**
   Conduct a comprehensive business review.
 Focus on stabilizing key segments, optimizing pricing and promotions, and re-aligning resources to high-performing areas identified in earlier quarters.

+---

+### Key Insight: Treadmill Revenue Trend (2024)

+#### Chart Referenced
+Clustered Bar Chart – Top 10 Products by Revenue (Q1, Q2, Q3 2024)

+---

+#### Observation
+Treadmill leads the top 10 products with revenues of **$5.2K in Q1**, **$6.0K in Q2**, followed by a notable decline to **$3.58K in Q3**.

+---

+#### Interpretation
+Sales showed growth between Q1 and Q2 but dropped significantly in Q3, which may indicate seasonal demand fluctuations, supply chain challenges, or increased competition.

+---

+#### Impact
+This decline could negatively affect overall quarterly revenue and profitability, given Treadmill’s position as the highest-revenue product.

+---

+#### Recommendation
+Perform an in-depth analysis of Q3 sales drivers—review marketing campaigns, inventory management, and competitor activities.
+Implement targeted promotions or product bundling to boost Q3 sales and smooth revenue across the year.